 Since watermelon is naturally sweet and contains mostly water, simply blending the fruit creates a fruity, sip-able beverage with a thick and almost frothy consistency.
 This drink is so simple to make, even kids can whip it up themselves.
 And if they love watermelon, they’ll love this fun new way to enjoy it!

 Watermelon goes great with a number of herbs, particularly mint and basil.
 So if you want to mix things up a bit, or have some herbs that are running wild, experiment with throwing different herbs into the juice and blending them with the watermelon.
-Lavender, oregano, and cilantro are all on my list to try!
+Lavender, oregano, and cilantro are all on my list to try in my summer drinks!

 To your health

 You might think of watermelon as just that fun summer fruit, but it is also quite good for you!
 Surprisingly, it is high in lycopene, the same heart-healthy nutrient that we get from tomatoes.
 It contains a high concentration of antioxidants and is a good source of Vitamin C. And as if we needed more reason to eat watermelon, it is also believed to be good for relieving muscle soreness.